Learn how to clean like a champion with this list of the best-ever household cleaning tips and hints.

 26. To keep pinking shears or scissors sharp, cut through a sheet of folded aluminium foil or coarse sandpaper.

 27. To leave a room smelling fresh after you have vacuumed, place a few drops of your favourite essential oil (such as lavender or peppermint) near the vent where the hot air is released.
 The air warms the oil and blows it into the room.

-28. To mask unpleasant odors, put some coffee beans in a saucepan and burn them.
-The smell of coffee will overpower the other nasty odors.
+28. To mask unpleasant odours, put some coffee beans in a saucepan and burn them.
+The smell of coffee will overpower the other nasty odours.

 29. To clean a microwave oven, add four tablespoons of lemon juice to one cup of water in a microwave-safe bowl.
 Boil for five minutes in the microwave, allowing the steam to condense on the inside walls of the oven.
 Then wipe them with a soft cloth.

 30. To clean a stainless-steel sink, put the stopper in the sink with two denture-cleaning tablets and half fill with water; leave for several hours or overnight and the next day it should be sparkling.
 Then use the water to clean the draining board, too.